The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

 \section{Membrane's electricity}

+The importance of the subject was correctly estimated decades ago~\cite{UpdateHodgkinHuxley:1990}: "For the past forty years, our understanding and our methods of studying the biophysics of excitable membranes have been significantly influenced by the landmark work of \gls{HH}.
+Their work has had a far-reaching impact on many different life science sub-disciplines where concepts of cell biology have come to be important.
+The ionic currents and electrical signals generated by neuronal membranes are of obvious importance in the nervous system."
+To fix the flawed and incomplete models and hypotheses has a similar importance.

+Concerning the origin of the membrane's resting potential, we disagree that "the resting membrane potential is the result of the [low intensity] passive flux of individual ion species through several classes of resting channels"~\cite{PrinciplesNeuralScience:2013}.
+The claim was already question-marked whether the membrane permeability is a primary property for the membrane potential generation, for a review, see~\cite{MembranePotentialPermeability:2024}.
+This fallacy is rooted in the hypothesis and the measurements by Hodgkin and Huxley~\cite{CompanionGuideHodgkinHuxley:2022}, as discussed in section~\ref{sec:Single-RestingCurrent}.
+Their numeric figure was correct, but they mistakenly interpreted (due to erroneously projecting the mechanism in the resting state to the transient state) the voltage they measured as being produced by a "leakage current" on the membrane's parallel resistance.
+Furthermore, their interpretation leads to causality issues~\cite{HH_Potential_Controversies_2017}.

+It was already stated that the membrane's resting potential is, of course, of electrostatic origin~\cite{MembranePotentialAbsorption:2014,OriginMembranePotential:2018,Hodgkin-HuxleyAdsorption:2021,MembranePotentialPermeability:2024,MembranePotentialKeyFunction:2023}.
+Paper~\cite{OriginMembranePotential:2017} stated correctly "that separation of charges produces a potential" and derived the thermodynamic part in two different ways, but did not account for the electrical potential.
+However, as discussed below, it is only a small part of the potential; the rest is contributed by the polarization of the electrolyte's dipoles.

-It was already guessed that the membrane's resting potential is of electrostatic origin~\cite{MembranePotentialAbsorption:2014,OriginMembranePotential:2018,Hodgkin-HuxleyAdsorption:2021,MembranePotentialPermeability:2024,MembranePotentialKeyFunction:2023}.
-When ions are confined in a closed volume, they exist in a state of thermal and electrical equilibrium.
-We must discuss them in a non-disciplinary way because the participating ions belong simultaneously to the disciplines of electricity and thermodynamics; furthermore, we must cross the borderline between particle-based and continuous points of view of nature~\cite{VeghNon-ordinaryLaws:2025}.
-Furthermore, the features of living matter may change when measured in physics laboratories as usual.
-When measuring them, we must consider that "the construction is different from anything we have yet tested in the physical laboratory"~\cite{Schrodinger_1992}.
+\textit{Biology represents a complex case where the phenomena cannot be reasonably reduced to a single discipline}, as classic inanimate science does when deriving its laws for "material points", as A.~Einstein coined, abstracted to either mass or charge, but not both.
+Moreover, \textit{the closed volume of the neurons drastically differs from the infinite space.
+The charges attract and repel each other, but since they experience the counterforce of the limiting surface (the membrane), a static mechanical pressure and a shock wave are also created, which naturally connect the electrical and mechanical effects, as well as the electrical, mechanical, and thermodynamic theories of operation.} We must discuss them in a non-disciplinary way because the participating ions belong simultaneously to the disciplines of electricity and thermodynamics; furthermore, we must cross the borderline between particle-based and continuous points of view of nature~\cite{VeghNonOrdinaryLawsForLife:2025}.
+Moreover, the features of living matter may change while being measured in physics laboratories as usual: "the construction is different from anything we have yet tested in the physical laboratory"~\cite{Schrodinger:1992}.